Skip to main content

 You can use Mongo, SQLAlchemy + DJango, Redis, or even use RPC to send things back to the broker to go back to the consumer / producer

-From above, we can then call something like
+From above, you can then call something like

 result.ready() # True or False